-- Ask students to stand still and watch you do the choreography, without moving.
+- Ask students to stand still and watch you do the recital choreography, without moving.
 This allows them to fully view the details of the movement and transitions.

-- Give verbal rhythmic infection as you show the choreography.
+- Give verbal rhythmic inflection as you show the choreography.
 Make a little song that indicates the movement and tempo using a variety of silly noises.
 This might feel silly, but many students will connect with that silliness and remember!